kpwhri/heartsteps/README.md

 $ kubectl exec -it heartsteps-worker-123456789-abc

 ```

-## Environment Variables
-Here is a list of the environment variables that are used by HeartSteps.
-All docker containers in this project share the same environment variables at run time and during build time on Travis-CI.
-None of the heartsteps docker containers use all the environment variables.
-Below is a list of environment variables used in the project, and how the environment variable is used.
-* *GAE_PROJECT_ID* is the project ID for the google cloud project that Travis-CI deploys to.
-* *HEARTSTEPS_URL* is used by the heartsteps_client to access the heartsteps_server's api endpoint.
-* *HOST_NAME* is the host_name used by django on the heartsteps_server.
-* *DEBUG* makes Django run in debug mode.

-**This list is incomplete help!**

 ### HeartSteps Server Database
 The heartsteps-server uses a postgres database in Google Cloud's SQL Database.
 To access the database, you will need a credentials file with access permisisons.